masyamandev/indexable-set/README.md

 ## Getting index of an element.
 To support getting an index of an element some kind of additional map is required.
 Elements should be mapped to it’s nodes.
 Updating this map is handled along with updating tree.
+Default map implementation is HashMap.

 To get an index of element we need to get it’s node using map.
-Index of an element in a sequence is a sum of relative positions from corresponding node to root none.
+Index of an element in a sequence is a sum of relative positions from corresponding node to root node.

 For example we’re looking for position of element ‘t’.
 Using map we get node `[el: t, pos: -1]`.
 Set position counter to 0.
 Then: